Permissionless-Software-Foundation/ava-labs-22-report/README.md

 - [Buying tokens on avax-dex](https://youtu.be/qXLYVHQL7-Q)
 - [Recovering funds from an avax-dex wallet](https://youtu.be/FTaDfz15Obs)

 A live demo site is available for viewing tokens available on the marketplace.
-Buying tokens is disabled in the demo, as this app is designed to be run on a personal computer, and not served from a server like this demo is.
+Buying tokens is disabled in the demo, as this app is designed to be run on a personal computer, and not served from a server like the demo.

 - [Live demo of avax-dex](https://avax-dex.fullstack.cash)

 ## Introduction to SWaP Protocol
 SWaP is an acronym that stands for *Signal, Watch, and Pay*.
-These are the three (3) primary phases of the protocol.
+There are the three (3) primary phases of the protocol.
 A workflow diagram illustrates the phases below.
 It describes how two users, Alice and Bob, complete a token trade with one another.
 There are specific words used to describe the process, which are capitalized.
+The explanation below tries to describe the process in a non-technical manner.
 For definitions and technical description, read the [developer documentation](https://github.com/Permissionless-Software-Foundation/bch-dex/tree/master/dev-docs#definitions).
-The description below tries to describe the process in a non-technical manner.

 ![SWaP Protocol Workflow](./diagrams/swap-workflow.png)